lau175/ict4bd175/README.md

 This is the repository of the Project for the ICT4BD Course (Politecnico di Torino, a.a.
 2020/2021)

 The objective of the project was to find the optimal parameters for a residential building in Athens, Greece.
 Then a neural network (LSTM) was used for predicting the average internal temperature.
+Hre it is possible to find both the code files and the needed csv, idf and epw files.
+The only file missing is the database for the training and testin of the NN (unfortunatly, it was to large to be uploaded on GitHub).